cloyne/network/new-semester.md

 https://www.facebook.com/groups/1479825148929634/

-We also have a file server where your fello can share files with fellow members:
+We also have a file server where you can share files with your fellow members:

 http://files.cloyne.net